Clinical Document Exchange PnR & QnR

 Direct Secure Messaging

 Direct Secure Messaging is the simple and secure way for providers to send authenticated and encrypted patient health information (PHI) to known and trusted recipients over a secure and encrypted network.
-Providers can utilize KHIE's Health Information Service Provider (HISP) and Direct Secure Messaging web portal, CareAlign, to improve care coordination efforts.
+Providers can utilize KHIE's Health Information Service Provider (HISP) and Direct Secure Messaging web portal to improve care coordination efforts.

-KHIE host a Direct Email Catalog where healthcare providers can submit and share their Direct Secure email address with the community at large.
+KHIE facilitates a Direct Email Catalog where healthcare providers can submit and share their Direct Secure email address with the community at large.
 Participants can utilize this tool to search for referral partners across the Commonwealth and bordering states.

 Clinical Data Registry Reporting